dfgitn4j/AWS-Remind/docs/README.md

 ![](full_menubar.png)

 This project uses [BitBar](https://getbitbar.com), a freely available tool that displays the output of a script into a Mac OS X menubar item.
-The python program / executable in this project will query AWS EC2 for instances based on the Cloudera required owner tag.
+The python program / executable in this project will query AWS EC2 for instances based on instances having an owner tag.

 The execution is very lightweight, but I would not recommend going below 5 minutes.
 No particular reason outside of giving time for the AWS queries to run (which typically take less than 2 seconds), and it just feels right.
 I've been using a 10 minute interval configuration as descibed in [Script Usage](#script-usage).